Optimistic Navigation: Boost Perceived Performance

 Performance illusion

 You can achieve the illusion of instant navigation by rendering the opened page optimistically and filling the entire viewport with predicted data.
-It allows users to interact with the page immediately; this includes actions like adding a product to the cart or scrolling and reading content.
+It allows users to interact with the page immediately; for example, adding a product to the cart or simply scrolling and reading content.
 I achieved such an illusion in that Tanstack-Start starter; reduce your internet speed to 3G (via network throttling in dev tools) and test it yourself.

 That technique hides loading sections by putting them deeper into page view.
-In most cases users never see loading sections unless they scroll very fast.
+In most cases, users never see loading sections unless they scroll very quickly.
 Even if they do notice, engaging with predicted content beats staring at a blank screen.
 The demo app below shows optimistic navigation in action.

 Optimistic navigation is like a waiter serving you an aperitivo while the main course cooks.